Billboard Girl

 Billboard Girl is a 1932 Educational-Mack Sennett Featurette (No. S2709) starring Bing Crosby and directed by Leslie Pearce.
 This was the fourth of the six short films Crosby made for Mack Sennett and which helped launch his career as a solo performer.

 Background

-Six shorts were made by Crosby for Mack Sennett, of which were four filmed in a three-month period in 1931 and two in 1932.
+Crosby produced six short films for Mack Sennett, of which four were shot over the course of three months in 1931 and the other two in 1932.
 The shorts were: